Alignment with Community Efforts

 Database Attributes

 A number of efforts are ongoing to provide a minimal set of database attributes for describing such resources, to aid database discovery and comparison.
 FAIRsharing strives to integrate with any such community effort, and details of any alignments between them and FAIRsharing database metadata are integrated into the descriptions of those fields throughout this documentation.
+In short, FAIRsharing metadata is aligned with both RDA and NIH repository attribution efforts.
+To keep it all in a single documented location, please visit our Database Conditions 'Alignment with Existing Efforts' subsection for full details of alignment with the output of this group.

 Policies and Data Management Plans